CheckTheDog/Fantasy-Brawl/README.md

 - Implemented particle hit marker
 - HP bar blinking when being damaged
 - Solved bugs in champion selection screen
+- Timer blinking when storm is going to close in
+- Special Abilities

 Didac: